 Whether or not you use rideshare companies like Uber or Lyft, it is always a smart idea to have extra UM insurance on your vehicle, just in case you end up in an auto accident in Baltimore or anywhere in Maryland.
 The extra precautions could mean the difference between a full recovery from your injuries and a lifetime of pain and suffering.

-Plaxen & Adler, P.A. is a premier personal injury law firm serving clients throughout Maryland.
+Plaxen Adler Muncy, P.A. is a premier personal injury law firm serving clients throughout Maryland.
 If you were injured in an auto accident in Baltimore, we want to help.
 Please contact us to schedule a no-obligation consultation with an experienced Baltimore auto accident attorney or feel free to call if you have questions about your insurance.